felipenrocha/image-dataset-generator/README.md

 The text after the bullet '-' is a list of all unwanted tags for each query.

-After writing your queries, you need to add an Flickr API key in the .env file that you can get in https://www.flickr.com/services/api/, alongside the API_KEY you need to change your model name, and the size of the dataset for each class.
+After writing your queries, you need to add a Flickr API key in the .env file that you can get in https://www.flickr.com/services/api/, alongside the API_KEY you need to change your model name, and the size of the dataset for each class.

 Lastly, you need to download the libraries.
 From the root project in your python environment run: